Collaborating with a remote repository

 $ git diff origin/master

-which compares our master branch with the origin/master branch. origin/master is the name of the master branch in origin (which is the alias for our cloned repository); that is, the one on GitHub.
+(which is the alias for our cloned repository); that is, the one on GitHub.

-We can then merge these changes into our current repository, but given the history hasn’t diverged, we don’t need a merge commit.
-Instead we get a fast-forward merge.
+but given the history hasn’t diverged, we don’t need a merge commit.

 $ git merge origin/master